yardpenalty/my_rest_api/README.md

 ## WARNING:

-if using the docker-compose-lamp repo image we have to port to the built-in php built-in web server to get around the docker lamp stack use a port that is not being used.
+if using the docker-compose-lamp repo image we have to port to the built-in php built-in web server to get around the docker lamp stack's default :80 port in order for proper routing (use one that is not being used).

-// run $ php -S 127.0.0.1:8084 -t public/
+// run $ php -S 127.0.0.1:80** -t public/

   * note leave terminal console open to keep built-in php server running (open new terminal).